tinymce/tinymce-docs/rtc/configuration.md

 > **Note**: For any given document ID, the server guarantees the version number will only ever increase.
 It can be safely used for conflict resolution.
 For each document ID and version combination the snapshot content is guaranteed to be identical.

 The snapshot callback will be executed at regular intervals with access to the serialized editor content.
-The content is retrieved though a `getContent` function to reduce CPU load if the callback decides to not use the editor content.
+The content is retrieved through a `getContent` function to reduce CPU load if the callback decides to not use the editor content.

 **Type:** `Function`